 Tristen has been singing since she could speak, and writing and recording her own songs since she was a teenager.
 Now an established touring musician with finely tuned chops and a knack for lashing exceptional melodies to her singularly poetic lyrics, she travels with a practiced backing trio of top-notch Nashville sidemen.
 Together, they bring Tristen’s lush, expertly crafted arrangements to life, giving the singer room to brandish her outsized vocals and win audiences with her powerful stage presence — performances that channel the rock ’n’ roll eclecticism of David Bowie and the creative prowess of Dolly Parton.

 “Performing is my favorite thing to do in the world,” she says.
 “It’s like meditation for me.
 I let go.
 Ultimately, performing is about the audience, the singer and the band, and the shared experience.
 And at the center is truth and beauty.”
 In 2016, Tristen released her first book of poetry, Saturnine, a collection of 18 poems that span from the “green carpet hills by San Francisco” to the “cold hard streets of Chicago” and brim with a kaleidoscope of characters.
-Her third album, Sneaker Waves, will be released July 7 via Modern Outsider Records.
+Her third album, Sneaker Waves, was released July 7, 2017 via Modern Outsider Records.